Jesusdiazcienciadatos/ationetdocs/AN-Identification_Scenarios-Concepts.md

 # ATIOnet Identification Scenarios

-> **About:** This document describes the different possible combination of steps and data request procedures to identify a cardholder that can be implemented on ATIOnet.
+> **About:** This document describes the different possible combinations of steps and data request procedures to identify a cardholder that can be implemented on ATIOnet.
 These capabilities may vary according to the capture device, protocol and susbscription model.

 </br>